matnoel/EasyFEA/docs/index.rst

 🧭 Overview
 -----------

 **EasyFEA** is a user-friendly Python library that simplifies finite element analysis.
 It is flexible and supports different types of simulations without requiring users to handle complex PDE formulations.
-The library currently supports **five** specific simulation types:
+You will find below the finite element analysis that you can conduct using EasyFEA:

 1. **Linear Elastostatic and Elastodynamics simulations**
     - :doc:`examples/Elastic <examples/Elastic/index>`